 Link Story 6: Great content really can create good links

 I initially had no idea how I got this link, except to say that the article it links to: “The Evolution of Semantic Search”, which I worked hard on, but got virtually no other links.
 So – for the sake of the case study, I tracked down Stephen E. Arnold.
-He was not someone I had met or knew before this.
+He was not someone I had met or known before this.
 I wish I had known him.
 According to LinkedIn, his last job was Vice President of Ziff Communications – a company that turned over $499 Million in 2019, according to Wikipedia!
 Even though his personal website seems to have Google adverts laid out from the mid “noughties”, this was not your “average blogger”.
 I connected to him on LinkedIn and asked him directly how the link to my content came about.
 I got an honest and surprising reply.
 Turns out that Stephen is 77 and retired.
 These days he does training (pro-Bono) for people at two of America’s largest tech companies.
 He hires a team of people to keep track of all the exciting developments in his world, and they use Stephen’s blog to curate the content for him so that he doesn’t need to surf the web every day and weed out the wheat from the chaff!
 The curated content then becomes the basis for his lectures!
 So now my content was good enough for a researcher to send to someone that has asked to help train people at Intel.
 At this point, I really do not care what Google thinks about the link.
 Would you?

 Link Story 7: Rope in the whole team